MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

     ![Connect to WebView2](./remote-debugging-images/connect-to-webview2.png)

-1. Click **inspect**.
+1. At the bottom of the **Edge** WebView2 control entry, click the **inspect** link.
 Microsoft Edge DevTools opens for the WebView2 control:

     ![DevTools Inspect Window](./remote-debugging-images/devtools-inspect.png)